reednel/Blog/2020-10-10-A-Theory-on-Dharma.md

 [^4]: *Expert Performance: Its Structure and Acquisition* (1994); Ericsson, Charness; [[Article]](https://www.researchgate.net/publication/232519120_Expert_Performance_Its_Structure_and_Acquisition).

 [^5]: This sounds like Nietzsche's saying: "become who you are".
-As it happens, I wrote [a post](./blog/power) discussing Nietzche's philosophy for living.
+As it happens, I wrote [a post](./blog/power) related to this idea, discussing Nietzche's philosophy for living.